NYPL-discovery/discovery-designs/README.md

 # Discovery Designs

 Static designs for NYPL Discovery project.
-[View the designs here](https://nypl-discovery.github.io/discovery-designs/).
+[View and give feedback on the designs here](https://nypl-discovery.github.io/discovery-designs/).

 To run locally: